Preamble

 All persons shall be entitled to a full or reasonable compensation of wages as a direct result of pretrial detention if the person is subsequently acquitted, has charges dismissed with prejudice, or otherwise is found not guilty.

-All profits generated from the crimes of any persons found to be guilty of such crimes shall be seized to the injured parties in reasonable proportions to the amount of harm done.
-If no such parties exist, government thereof shall seize such illegal profits.
+All profits, assets, or any other form of wealth generated from the crimes of any persons found to be guilty of such crimes shall be seized to the injured parties in reasonable proportions representative to the amount of harm done.
+If no such parties exist, the government thereof shall seize such illegal profits.

-No excessive fines imposed, nor cruel, degrading, or unusual punishments or torture inflicted, nor any collective punishment or hostile environment for imprisonment.
+No excessive fines imposed, nor cruel, degrading, or unusual punishments or torture inflicted, nor any collective punishment or hostile environment for imprisonment, nor shall any punishment by death or execution be enforced.

-No person shall be jailed for any infraction, nor shall any punishment for any infraction extend to imprisonment.
+No person shall be jailed for any infraction or inability to fulfil a contractual obligation towards another private entity, nor shall any punishment for any infraction extend to imprisonment.

 No imprisonment shall be meaningfully void of any potential of conditional and early release.